CadQuery/cadquery/doc/importexport.rst

    result = cq.importers.importStep("/path/to/step/block.stp")

-By default, no unit conversion is applied.
+By default, unit conversion to millimeters is applied.
 The ``unit`` parameter sets the target unit - OCCT scales from the unit declared in the STEP file's header to the requested unit.
 The valid values are defined by :class:`UnitLiterals`: ``"MM"``, ``"CM"``, ``"M"``, ``"KM"``, ``"INCH"``, ``"FT"``, ``"MI"``, ``"UM"``, and ``"NM"``.